Skip to main content

-Image shows woman with bilateral hearing loss
+Woman with bilateral hearing loss cupping her ear.

 What is bilateral hearing loss?